Pentecostalism: Early revivals: 1900–1929

 Charles Fox Parham, an independent holiness evangelist who believed strongly in divine healing, was an important figure to the emergence of Pentecostalism as a distinct Christian movement.
-In 1900, he started a school near Topeka, Kansas, which he named Bethel Bible School.
+Parham, who was raised as a Methodist, started a spiritual school near Topeka, Kansas in 1900, which he named Bethel Bible School.
 There he taught that speaking in tongues was the scriptural evidence for the reception of the baptism with the Holy Spirit.
 On January 1, 1901, after a watch night service, the students prayed for and received the baptism with the Holy Spirit with the evidence of speaking in tongues.
 Parham received this same experience sometime later and began preaching it in all his services.
 Parham believed this was xenoglossia and that missionaries would no longer need to study foreign languages.
-After 1901, Parham closed his Topeka school and began a four-year revival tour throughout Kansas and Missouri.
+Parham closed his Topeka school after 1901 and began a four-year revival tour throughout Kansas and Missouri.
 He taught that the baptism with the Holy Spirit was a third experience, subsequent to conversion and sanctification.
 Sanctification cleansed the believer, but Spirit baptism empowered for service.

 At about the same time that Parham was spreading his doctrine of initial evidence in the Midwestern United States, news of the Welsh Revival of 1904–1905 ignited intense speculation among radical evangelicals around the world and particularly in the US of a coming move of the Spirit which would renew the entire Christian Church.
 This revival saw thousands of conversions and also exhibited speaking in tongues.

-In 1905, Parham moved to Houston, Texas, where he started a Bible training school.
+Parham moved to Houston, Texas in 1905, where he started a Bible training school.
 One of his students was William J. Seymour, a one-eyed black preacher.
 Seymour traveled to Los Angeles where his preaching sparked the three-year-long Azusa Street Revival in 1906.
 The revival first broke out on Monday April 9, 1906 at 214 Bonnie Brae Street and then moved to 312 Azusa Street on Friday, April 14, 1906.
 Worship at the racially integrated Azusa Mission featured an absence of any order of service.
-People preached and testified as moved by the Spirit, spoke and sung in tongues, and fell in the Spirit.
+People preached and testified as moved by the Spirit, spoke and sung in tongues, and fell (were slain) in the Spirit.
 The revival attracted both religious and secular media attention, and thousands of visitors flocked to the mission, carrying the "fire" back to their home churches.
 Despite the work of various Wesleyan groups such as Parham's and D. L. Moody's revivals, the beginning of the widespread Pentecostal movement in the US is generally considered to have begun with Seymour's Azusa Street Revival.